-This year, the Black Lives Matter chapter in Los Angeles, California was excluded by the Women’s March in LA.
-In an article for LA progressive, Melina Abdullah, the co-founder of Black Lives Matter LA, wrote an article detailing the harm caused by the Women’s March.
+This year, a Black Lives Matter chapter in Los Angeles, California was excluded by the Women’s March in LA.
+In an article for LA Progressive, Melina Abdullah, the co-founder of Black Lives Matter LA, wrote an article detailing the harm caused by the Women’s March.

 “Beyond the specific harms, BLMLA has been compelled to challenge the liberal White-supremacy practiced by WMLA: the same kind of anti-Black feminism employed by White and privileged women during the suffrage and liberal feminist eras.
 While some powerful Black women political leaders have been invited and their voices are important, as currently scheduled, the stage will be devoid of any Black women grassroots leaders.”“Black Lives Matter–Los Angeles Excluded from Women’s March Los Angeles,” by Melina Abdullah for LA Progressive

 The Women’s March’s exclusion of Black liberationists reflects a long legacy of anti-Blackness within the feminist movement that must be addressed.
 2020 marks 100 years since the 19th Amendment was ratified, giving white women the right to vote, and excluding Black women who weren’t allowed to vote until 1965.
 Black women were even placed in the back of marches calling for the ratification of the 19th Amendment.
 In 2018, Miami University associate professor Tammy L. Brown wrote an article for the ACLU about the racism ingrained in the Women’s Suffrage movement.